thortiede/KPWD/README.md

 # About
-This repository builds a pyhthon:3.8-slim based docker container running the script in the folder src This script reads in the ini-files in the config folder and then proceeds to download pathway maps from the KEGG API The KEGG API has the following Restriction:
+This repository builds a pyhthon:3.8-slim based docker container running the script in the folder src This script reads in the ini-files in the config folder and then proceeds to download pathway maps from the KEGG API.

+The KEGG API has the following Restriction:

 > KEGG API is provided for academic use by academic users belonging to academic institutions.